priyesshrai/priyesshrai/README.md

-# 👋 Hi, I'm Priyesh Rai!
+# 👋 Hi, I'm Priyessh Rai!

 Welcome to my GitHub profile!
 I'm a passionate **Web Developer** based in Varanasi with a knack for creating responsive and optimized web applications.
 # 💫 About Me: